vmware/burp-rest-api/README.md

 ```
     # build the jar
     ./gradlew clean build
-    # and run it (Java <= 1.8 only!)
-    java -jar build/libs/burp-rest-api-2.2.0.jar --burp.jar=./lib/burpsuite_pro.jar
 ```

-The version number of the JAR should match the version number from `build.gradle` while generating the JAR.

 If you want to run the extension on recent (JRE > 9) versions of the JVM, use the `burp-rest-api.{sh,bat}` launcher script after copying *burpsuite_pro.jar* and the *burp-rest-api.jar* in the same directory of the script.